Chris Grier: Miami Dolphins

 On April 29, 2021, Grier drafted Tagovailoa's former teammate from Alabama, wide receiver Jaylen Waddle with the sixth overall pick and Miami linebacker Jaelan Phillips with the eighteenth overall pick in the 2021 NFL draft.
-Grier's selections would turn out to be a success, as Waddle would break Anquan Boldin's record of receptions caught by a rookie, and Phillips would become the first rookie since Julius Peppers (2002) to record at least 6 sacks in a three-game span.
+Grier's selections would turn out to be a success, as Waddle would break Anquan Boldin's record of receptions caught by a rookie, and Phillips would become the first rookie since Julius Peppers (2002) to record at least 6 sacks in a three-game span, though both players would be traded away in the 2025 and 2026 season.

 On January 10, 2022, Dolphins' owner Stephen M. Ross fired third-year head coach Flores.
 Mike McDaniel was chosen to replace him and announced as the head coach on February 6, 2022.
 Ross decided to retain Grier for the 2022 season, effectively becoming the franchise's longest-serving general manager since Eddie Jones (1990–2004) and the fourth-longest-serving general manager in franchise history (behind Jones, Mike Robbie (1978–1989), and Don Shula (1970–1977)).

 On September 14, 2025, frustrated Dolphins fans funded a GoFundMe campaign and flew a "Fire Grier.
 Fire McDaniel" banner over Hard Rock Stadium.
 The frustrations mostly centered on Grier's inability to construct a consistently strong roster or win a playoff game as General Manager.

 On October 31, 2025, The Miami Dolphins mutually agreed to part ways with Grier.
-His departure came less than a day after the Dolphins fell to 2-7 with a 28-6 loss to the Baltimore Ravens on Thursday Night Football.
+His departure came less than a day after the Dolphins fell to 2–7 with a 28–6 loss to the Baltimore Ravens on Thursday Night Football.

-During Grier’s tenure, the Dolphins had had five winning seasons and have made the playoffs three times: in 2016 (Grier's first year as general manager), where they lost 30–12 in the Wild Card Playoff against the Pittsburgh Steelers, in 2022, where they again lost the Wild Card Playoff, this time against division rival Buffalo Bills, and in 2023 where they lost at Arrowhead 26-7 to the eventual back-to-back Super Bowl Champion Kansas City Chiefs.
+During Grier's tenure, the Dolphins had five winning seasons and made the playoffs three times: in 2016 (Grier's first year as general manager), where they lost 30–12 in the Wild Card Playoff against the Pittsburgh Steelers, in 2022, where they again lost the Wild Card Playoff, this time against division rival Buffalo Bills, and in 2023 where they lost at Arrowhead 26–7 to the eventual back-to-back Super Bowl Champion Kansas City Chiefs.

+Detroit Lions

+On June 3, 2026, Grier was hired by the Detroit Lions as a personnel executive.